-The project site is located in southcentral Merced, approximately one mile southwest of Downtown and one mile south of Highway 99.
-The development is considered infill development and is surrounded by developed urban uses.
-The project site does not contain any trees, creeks, or other wetland areas.
+The project site is located in southeastern Merced, approximately two and a half miles southeast of Downtown and a half mile north of Highway 99.
+The development is surrounded by sites that are considered developed (east, west, and south), with agricultural uses to the north.
+The project site does not contain any creeks, or other wetland areas.